SymposiumOrganization/NeuralSymbolicRegressionThatScales/README.md

 * Run this script:
 ```
-python3 scripts/data_creation/dataset_creation.py --number_of_equations 100000 --no-debug #Replace 100000 with the number of equations you want to generate
+python3 scripts/data_creation/dataset_creation.py --number_of_equations NumberOfEquations --no-debug #Replace NumberOfEquations with the number of equations you want to generate
 ```

+After this command you will have a folder named **data/raw_data/NumberOfEquations** containing .h5 files.
+By default, each of this h5 files contains a maximum of 5e4 equations.

+### Raw test/validation dataset generation
+This step is optional.
+You can skip it if you want to use the test set used for the paper.
+Use the same commands as before for generating a validation dataset.
+All equations in this dataset will be remove from the training dataset in the next stage, hence this validation dataset should be **small**.
+For our paper it constisted of 200 equations.

 Next step is to remove from the generated training data a set of validation equations.